xcsp3team/pycsp3/README.md

 <h1 align="center"> PyCSP3 v1.2.0 </h1>

-This is the version 1.2.0 of PyCSP3, a library in Python 3 (version 3.5 or later) for modeling combinatorial constrained problems.
+This is Version 1.2.0 of PyCSP3, a library in Python 3 (version 3.5 or later) for modeling combinatorial constrained problems.
 PyCSP3 is inspired from both [JvCSP3](http://www.xcsp.org/modeling) (a Java-based API) and [Numberjack](https://github.com/eomahony/Numberjack); it is also related to [CPpy](https://github.com/tias/cppy).

 With PyCSP3, it is possible to generate instances of: